 I’m not promising they’re less messy, but they’re certainly a whole lot more fun!

 To make s’mores cones, fill sugar cones with mini marshmallows and chocolate chips.
-You could put whatever else you want inside these cones.
-Reese’s peanut butter cups, or other chocolate candies work.
+You can also put whatever else you want inside these cones.
+Reese’s Peanut Butter Cups or other chocolate candies work.
 Wrap in aluminum foil and grill over the campfire for about 7 – 10 minutes.
 Be sure to keep them away from open flames.
-Unwrap and eat!
+Unwrap and eat.
+Cool them for a few minutes for little ones, though.

 Get your hands on Hershey’s coupons and other candy coupons.